vivekkumar3108/SQL-Data-Warehouse-Project/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

+**This project was built by following the [SQL Data Warehouse From Scratch](https://youtu.be/9GVqKuTVANE?si=IStT23Ju-97S5EPT) by [DataWithBaraa](https://www.youtube.com/@DataWithBaraa).
+Big thanks to Mr. Baraa for the amazing content! 🚀**

 ---
 ## 🏗️ Data Architecture